hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 ## Private Key Components

+This section describes the two conceptual components that make up the private key material used in Steful HBS.

 private key
 : the static, long-lived secret(s) from which OTS private keys are derived.
 This material is stateless: given the scheme parameters, it deterministically